swiped/php-handbal-webservice-api/readme.md

 }
 ```

+### Cache

 You can use the cache component from Laravel (illuminate/cache).
 By default, an ArrayCache is used, which only caches for the current request.
-If you want to use a FileCache for example, require `"illuminate/filesystem": "~4.0` and to the following:
+If you want to use a FileCache for example, composer require `"illuminate/filesystem": "~4.0` and do the following:

 ```php
 $filesystem = new \Illuminate\Filesystem\Filesystem;